MyMT™ Blog

 Can I help you with your symptoms?

 Or as a starting point, you can purchase my online Masterclass on Menopause.
-This is only NZ$15 (approx. AUS$14 or UK£7.50).
+This is only NZ$15 (approx. AUS$14, US$9 or UK£7.50).
 I hope you can join me in this powerful 2 hour webinar.
 The great news is that now you can watch it anytime, anywhere and even pause it whenever you like and go and make yourself a cuppa too.

 References:

 Coiffard, B., Diallo, A. B., Mezouar, S., Leone, M., & Mege, J. L. (2021).
 A Tangled Threesome: Circadian Rhythm, Body Temperature Variations, and the Immune System.
-Biology, 10(1), 65. https://doi.org/10.3390/biology10010065
+Biology10(1), 65. https://doi.org/10.3390/biology10010065

 Kaciuba-Uscilko, H., Grucza, R. (2001).
 Gender differences in thermoregulation.
 Current Opinion in Clinical Nutrition and Metabolic Care, 4(6), 533-536